 The biggest culture shock for me was the lack of security guards everywhere.
 In the Philippines, there are armed and uniformed security guards in every store, bank, and mall— even at school.
 Upon boarding the LRT (train), guards check your bag and sometimes perform body checks like at the airport.
 And even with the tight security measures in place you still don’t feel safe.
 So I was totally shocked that here in Canada there were no security guards in malls or banks—but I somehow do feel safer here.

 7) What aspect of life in Canada did you adopt right away?

 We are still adjusting to our newfound Canadian life.
 One thing that we consciously tried to adopt was the habit of recycling and segregating garbage.
 We did not do it the Philippines but I am proud to say that we have found the discipline to do it here.
-Another thing is that everything is “Do It Yourself”.
-Because manual labor is so expensive unlike in the Philippines, we had to learn simple things such as: hemming clothes, fixing electrical fixture and plumbing, among others.
+Another thing is that everything is “Do It Yourself.”
+Because manual labour is so expensive unlike in the Philippines, we had to learn simple things such as: hemming clothes, fixing electrical fixtures and plumbing, among others.
 We are slowly getting there!

 8) What’s one thing you don’t like in Canada?

 One word: Winter.

 Coming from a tropical country, I will never get use to winter.
 Snow is very nice to look at but I don’t like it when it starts to melt and road becomes slushy and unsafe.
 I also don’t like it when there is no snow but yet it is bitterly cold.